 - Criminal or tax offences

-Mixed Complaints
+Mixed Complaints:

 - Complaints involving both consumer and disciplinary matters.
 The OLSC may prioritise resolving the consumer matter first.

-- The total bill is less than $185,460
+- The total bill for legal costs is less than $314,330; or

-- The amount in dispute is less than $18,550
+- The total bill for legal costs equals or is more than $314,330, but the total amount in dispute is less than $31,440.

 Inappropriate Personal Conduct